aidtopia/AidtopiaSerialAudio/extras/serial_audio_players.md

 ### Source Devices

-Most of the serial audio players can play files stored on a micro SD card (often listed as TF for True Flash).
-With the Catalex-style modules, an SD card is the only option.
+Most of the serial audio players can play files stored on a micro SD card, specifically an SD or SDHC card formatted as a FAT32 file system.
+Sometimes these are labeled TF for True Flash.

+With the Catalex-style modules, an SD card is the only option for storing the sound files to be played.

 Some modules have onboard flash memory.
 These are often listed as audio recorders rather than players.
 Getting data onto this flash memory is currently outside the scope of this project.